MinSeok-Pons-Kim/homepage/content/authors/admin/_index.md

 #I also had a chance to work as an applied scientist intern in Amazon Alexa AI (Sep.
 2021 ~ Dec.
 2021) with my manager [Dr. Sungjin Lee](https://scholar.google.com/citations?hl=ko&user=QRUsx4QAAAAJ), my mentors [Dr. Jinoh Oh](https://scholar.google.com/citations?user=s7ZnGN8AAAAJ) and [Dr. Jae Do](https://dl.acm.org/profile/81436600021), and my collaborators [Dr. Tara Taghavi](https://dl.acm.org/profile/81100367424h) and [Dr. Amin Fazel](https://scholar.google.com/citations?user=GClAPy0AAAAJ&hl=ko&oi=ao).
 # I received my Ph.D in Graduate School of Data Science at KAIST under the supervision of [Prof. Jae-Gil Lee](https://scholar.google.com/citations?hl=ko&user=h9mbv9MAAAAJ).
 Throughout my research, I have studied various kinds of topics to help AI deal with real-world problems.
 Specifically, I am interested in advancing AI to better serve people, such as in recommender systems or AI assistants that became more than essential in everyday life.

+# ~ 2024.
+11.
+# I am an applied scientist II at Amazon AGI.
+I work on overcoming imbalanced and scarce real-world data for large language model based conversational AI.
+# Throughout my research, I have studied various kinds of topics to help AI deal with real-world problems.
+Specifically, I am interested in advancing AI to better serve people, such as in recommender systems or AI assistants that became more than essential in everyday life.
 user_groups:
 - Researchers
 - Visitors
 ---
-I am an applied scientist II at Amazon AGI.
-I work on overcoming imbalanced and scarce real-world data for large language model based conversational AI.
-Throughout my research, I have studied various kinds of topics to help AI deal with real-world problems.
-Specifically, I am interested in advancing AI to better serve people, such as in recommender systems or AI assistants that became more than essential in everyday life.
+I am a senior research scientist at Meta, working on enhancing LLM-based assistant service quality.
+Before Meta, I was at Amazon AGI as an Applied Scientist II to advance the next-generation Alexa powered by LLM.
+My expertise spans extensive experience in designing, training, and evaluating LLM models, complemented by a proven track record in developing sophisticated pipelines aimed at continually enhancing performance.